Flexible Bayesian Nonlinear Model Configuration: Bayesian Generalized Nonlinear Models

 For the general \textit{projection} transformation, one has to specify $\bm{\alpha}_j$ when generating a new feature.
-In Section~\ref{sec:fullb} we sketch a fully Bayesian approach that introduces priors for the $\bm{\alpha}_j$ parameters.
+In Section~\ref{sec:fullb}, we describe a fully Bayesian approach that introduces priors for the $\bm{\alpha}_j$ parameters.
 Unfortunately, the fully Bayesian option is currently not computationally feasible except for problems where the number of input variables is very small.
-Hence we describe three different strategies of increasing sophistication to specify $\bm{\alpha}_j$.
-In the first two strategies only $\bm{\alpha}_j^{out}$ are estimated whereas $\bm{\alpha}_j^{in}$ are kept fixed \citep[a restriction inspired by Cascade Learning,][]{fahlman1990cascade}.
+Hence, we describe three different strategies of increasing sophistication to specify $\bm{\alpha}_j$.
+In the first two strategies, only $\bm{\alpha}_j^{out}$ are estimated whereas $\bm{\alpha}_j^{in}$ are kept fixed which is a restriction inspired by Cascade Learning \cite{fahlman1990cascade}.
 The third strategy estimates all $\bm{\alpha}_j$ parameters jointly when generating a new feature like in deep learning.
 All of these strategies are based on finding parameter values that give high explanatory power to $F_j(\bm x,\bm\alpha_j)$ regardless of other features involved in the model.

-\paragraph{Strategy 1 (optimize, then transform, na{\i}ve)} Our simplest procedure to obtain $\bm{\alpha}_j$ is to fix $\bm{\alpha}^{in}_j$ from the nested features and then compute maximum likelihood estimates for $\bm{\alpha}^{out}_j$ by applying model~\eqref{themodeleq} directly without considering the non-linear transformation $g$: This choice of parameter estimators for the generated features has several advantages.
-The non-linear transformation $g_j(\cdot)$ is not involved when computing $\bm{\alpha}_j^{out}$.
-Therefore the procedure can easily be applied on many non-linear transformations $g_j(\cdot)$ simultaneously.
-Also functions which are not differentiable, like the characteristic functions of decision trees or the ReLU function, can be used.
-Furthermore, maximum likelihood estimation for generalized linear models induces a convex optimization problem and the obtained $\bm{\alpha}_j^{out}$ are unique.
-However, neglecting the activation function $g_j(\cdot)$ and fixing $\bm{\alpha}^{in}_j$ provides a feature generating process which might not deliver the best features in terms of prediction.
+\paragraph{Strategy 1 (optimize, then transform, na{\i}ve)} Our simplest procedure to obtain $\bm{\alpha}_j$ is to fix $\bm{\alpha}^{in}_j$ from the nested features and then compute maximum likelihood estimates for $\bm{\alpha}^{out}_j$ by applying model~\eqref{themodeleq} directly without considering the nonlinear transformation $g_j(\cdot)$: This choice of parameter estimators for the generated features has several advantages.
+The nonlinear transformation $g_j(\cdot)$ is not involved when computing $\bm{\alpha}_j^{out}$.
+Therefore the procedure can easily be applied on many nonlinear transformations $g_j(\cdot)$ simultaneously.
+Also, functions that are not differentiable, like the characteristic functions of decision trees or the ReLU function, can be used.
+Furthermore, maximum likelihood estimation for generalized linear models induces a convex optimization problem, and the obtained $\bm{\alpha}_j^{out}$ are unique.
+However, neglecting the activation function $g_j(\cdot)$ and fixing $\bm{\alpha}^{in}_j$ results in a feature-generating process that might not deliver the best features in terms of prediction.

 \paragraph{Strategy 2 (transform, then optimize, concave)} Like in Strategy 1, the weights $\bm{\alpha}^{out}_j$ are estimated conditionally on $\bm{\alpha}^{in}_j$, but now optimization is performed after applying the transformation $g_j(\cdot)$.
 In other words, the weights are obtained as maximum likelihood estimates for the following model: